Tens of thousands of people in the UAE have now been awarded a golden visa in recognition of their exceptional status.

 The following categories of people are entitled to apply for a 10-year residence visa in the UAE.

-1. Individuals with public investments of at least Dh10 million.
+1. People with public investments of at least Dh10 million.
 The investment may take many forms, such as:

 - A deposit of at least Dh10m in an investment fund inside the country